-The Port of Gulfport is a deep-water, international seaport located in Gulfport, Mississippi with more than 100 trading partners worldwide.
-Annually, the Port receives about 330 deep draft vessels, as well as more than 2 million tons of cargo and approximately 200,000 TEUs.
-The strategic location of the Port allows customers to distribute products to a majority of the U.S. market within 24 hours, with cargo reaching as far west as El Paso, TX, north to Chicago, IL, and east to Charleston, NC.
-As a key gateway for Central America, the Port of Gulfport is the second largest green fruit import facility in the United States.
+The Port of Gulfport is a deep-water, international seaport located in Gulfport, Mississippi.
+The Port receives more than 160 deep draft vessels, over 2 million tons of cargo and about 200,000 TEUs (twenty-foot equivalent unit containers) annually.
+The strategic location of the Port allows customers to distribute products to much of the U.S. market within 24 hours, with cargo reaching as far west as El Paso, TX, north to Chicago, IL, and east to Charleston, NC.
+As a key gateway for Central America, the Port of Gulfport is one of the leading importers of green fruit in the United States.

-Encompassing nearly 300 acres, the Port of Gulfport has nearly 6,000 feet of berthing space across 10 vessel berths, 110 acres of open storage space, and 600,000 square feet of covered warehouse space.
+Encompassing nearly 300 acres, the Port of Gulfport has ample berthing space, plentiful warehousing and laydown areas, and access to on-dock rail service.
 There is also a specialized ramp built for roll-on/roll-off vessels, and the Port is equipped with three ship-to-shore gantry cranes.
 The Port's centralized location on the Gulf of Mexico makes it an ideal partner for inbound and outbound maritime commerce, providing customers with a short 18-mile transit from sea buoy to dock.

-The Port's leadership and staff remain diligently focused on economic development and pursuing opportunities in strategic industries that are strong within Mississippi's economic focus.
-In addition to maritime commerce recruiting efforts, the Port has leveraged the presence of multiple military installations throughout South Mississippi into additional throughput opportunities.
-In November 2015, the Port became one of only 18 Strategic Seaports in the nation.
-This strategic designation has allowed the Port to participate in the loading and unloading of military equipment, resulting in more labor hours for the I.L.A. - Local 1303.
-Additionally, the Port's location has been designated as a Qualified Opportunity Zones (QOZ), which allows for the creation of tax incentives for investors who invest in certain areas.
+The Port's leadership and staff are diligently focused on economic development and pursuing opportunities in strategic industries that are strong within Mississippi's economic focus.
+In addition to maritime commerce recruiting efforts, the Port has leveraged the presence of multiple military installations throughout Southern Mississippi into additional throughput opportunities.
+In November 2015, the Port became one of only 18 United States Strategic Seaports.
+This designation has allowed the Port to participate in the loading and unloading of military equipment, resulting in more labor hours for the I.L.A. - Local 1303.
+Additionally, the Port's location has been designated as a Qualified Opportunity Zone (QOZ), which allows for the creation of tax incentives for investors in certain areas.

-In 2018 the Port of Gulfport completed the Port of Gulfport Restoration Program (PGRP) which was developed to re-establish a sustainable Port facility capable of repositioning the Port within the maritime industry and providing jobs to Mississippi residents.

-As a result of the restoration project completion, the Port of Gulfport has entered into a long-term agreement with Ports America, the largest terminal operator and stevedore in the United States.
-Ports America has committed to developing Terminal 4, which was added due to the restoration project.
+In 2018, the Port of Gulfport completed the Port of Gulfport Restoration Program (PGRP) which was developed to re-establish a sustainable port facility capable of positioning the Port advantageously within the maritime industry and providing jobs to Mississippi residents.
+As a result of the Restoration Project, the Port of Gulfport entered into a long-term agreement with Ports America, the largest terminal operator and stevedore in the United States.
+Ports America has committed to developing Terminal 4, which was added during the restoration project, as well as purchasing new energy-efficient cargo-handling equipment and a fourth crane.